 DEI Training: What Does DEI Stand For?

 Today's progressive business leadership addresses workplace culture differences brought on by social barriers and biased thinking.
 It's essential to stress diversity, equality, and inclusion (DEI) as this progress is established to hold organizations responsible and contribute to a better and more equitable future for employees.
-Inclusive behaviors and practices are essential abilities and, fortunately, can improve through continual training and learning.
+Inclusive behaviors and practices are essential and can improve through continual training and learning.

 What does DEI stand for?

-Diversity refers to how individuals differ, including the various traits that set one group or person apart from another.
-Diversity includes race and ethnicity, sexual orientation, socioeconomic status, gender identity, religion, language, age, marital status, veteran status, mental ability, physical ability, and people with disabilities.
+Diversity refers to how individuals differ, including the various traits that separate one group or person.
+Assortment includes race and ethnicity, sexual orientation, socioeconomic status, gender identity, religion, language, age, marital status, veteran status, mental ability, physical ability, and people with disabilities.
 Diversity may also consist of various ideas, perspectives, and values.

 Equity seeks to identify and remove the barriers that have kept some groups from fully participating while also working to ensure that everyone receives fair treatment, access, equality of opportunity, and advancement.
 Equity encourages justice, fairness, and impartiality within systems or institutions' processes, procedures, and distribution of resources.
 Before addressing equity, people must comprehend the underlying reasons for outcome disparities in society.